Responsible Gaming in Canada

 It’s essential to educate yourself on the dos and don’ts of someone with a compulsive gambling problem:

 For example, you shouldn’t offer to pay off any gambling debts, as this is enablement.
-Instead, you could assist them in finding financial counseling or other services that tackle debts.
+Instead, you could assist them in finding financial counselling or other services that tackle debts.

 Intervention